hybrasyl/server/README.md

 at runtime; XML is processed when the server starts up for actual world data (items, maps, mobs, etc).

+To get started with the server:

+1. **Install Redis**

-1. Download and install the Windows installer for Redis 2.8 from the [MSOpenTech releases page](https://github.com/MSOpenTech/redis/releases).
+   Hybrasyl uses Redis to store player state and mailboxes.
+If you are using Ubuntu/Debian, `apt install redis-server`.
+For Windows, you can either run Redis using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or you can downoad and install the Windows installer for Redis 2.8 from the [MSOpenTech releases page](https://github.com/MSOpenTech/redis/releases).
    There is no requirement for Redis to be local to the server; it can be hosted anywhere, though we recommend it is located on the same network